-Our environmental, social and certain other governance efforts are implemented through our environmental, social and governance ("ESG") programs, which are designed to align our approach to ESG issues with the interests of our people, customers and shareholders and their respective ESG concerns and can be found on our Investor Relations section of our website, which is located at ir.rh.com under "Governance-Environmental, Social & Governance".
+Our environmental, social and certain other governance efforts are implemented through our environmental, social and governance ("ESG") programs, which are designed to align our approach to ESG issues with the interests of our people, customers and shareholders and their respective ESG concerns.
+Further details regarding our ESG programs can be found on the Investor Relations section of our website, located at ir.rh.com under "Governance-Environmental, Social & Governance."